ArianMathai/Volatility3-GUI/README.md

 Everything related to backend.
 Communicates with volatility3.

+### Tests

+Everything related to testing.
+Communicates with backend and frontend.

 ### Volatility3

 The volatility engine.
 See its own README file on how to get started and